OWASP/CheatSheetSeries/cheatsheets/Django_REST_Framework_Cheat_Sheet.md

 When using ModelForms:

-DO: Use Meta.fields (allow list approach).
+DO: Use Meta.fields (allowlist approach).

-DO NOT: Use Meta.exclude (block list approach).
+DO NOT: Use Meta.exclude (denylist approach).

 DO NOT: Use `ModelForms.Meta.fields = "__all__"`